 Foreign students, other than nationals of the Republic of Srpska, interested in enrolling at Doctoral studies at the University of Belgrade Faculty of Law, need to have their foreign higher education documents recognized first, for the purpose of further education.
 The procedure of recognition of foreign higher education documents takes place at the University of Belgrade and is explained in detail at the University web-site.

-The program of the doctoral studies at the University of Belgrade Faculty of Law is, as a rule, conducted in Serbian language and encompasses several scientific fields of research.
+The program of the doctoral studies at the University of Belgrade Faculty of Law is, as a rule, conducted in Serbian language and encompasses several scientific fields of research (see PhD Curriculum).
+However, the Faculty can organize lectures in English for foreign students as well.

 For more information contact Ms. Ljiljana Marić, Head of the Office for Post-Graduate studies by е-mail.